The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Bottom line?
 Friends are essential.

 “Patients who were socially engaged tended to have better outcomes despite their complex conditions,” says Dr. Moore.
-“They could have diabetes, chronic obstructive pulmonary disease, congestive heart failure, or all three things, and still be doing better because of their improved mental health, their regular social activities, and their dedication to taking care of themselves so that they could continue their regular social activities.”
+“They could have diabetes, chronic obstructive pulmonary disease, congestive heart failure, or all three things, and still be doing better.
+That’s because of their improved mental health, their regular social activities, and their dedication to taking care of themselves so that they could continue their regular social activities.”

 What’s more, friends can motivate us to adopt healthy habits.
 That’s what Marshall Cummings found when he began working out with buddies he made at the gym.
 “One day, I met a man in the locker room who used to be a gymnast when he was younger, and we hit it off,” says the 67-year-old New Jersey resident.
 “He gave me pointers on working out, and one day a week we’d do supersets together.
 That’s when you do three exercises in a row without stopping.
 I also started lifting more weight because some other friends encouraged me to.
 I was lifting more than I ever would have on my own.”